| In a world where jeans and

 interchangeable.
 A woman could create a new look without having to

+buy a new dress.
 The Fifth Layer--Accessories: A Victorian

 woman was never without gloves and bonnet.
 Styles varied over the